NateEag/nateeag.com/pages/work/projects/avantco-refrigeration.md

 manage dependencies, [Twig](http://twig.sensiolabs.org/) for templating, and some internal tools Clark's PHP team had developed for use across our sites.

-I generalized and reworked the CSS to handle varying amounts of content, something the designer's CSS did not handle.
+I generalized and reworked the CSS to handle variable amounts of content, something the designer's CSS did not handle.

 I used JavaScript where reasonable, to enhance form validations and implement